 Bigstock

-Of course, if they really want to contact you it's not impossible to find your phone number or email address.
+Of course, if they really want to contact you, it's not impossible to find your phone number or email address.
 But why would you want to make a potential employer jump through hoops?
 Be respectful of the preferred communication styles of others by providing complete contact information.
-While you're at it, put your LinkedIn address on your resume, too.
+While you're at it, put your LinkedIn URL on your resume, too.

 Irrelevant Information

 Resumes that highlight outside activities that directly contradict a candidate's job aspirations are just a waste of valuable space!
-Think an accountant with a side business designing jewelry.
-Resumes that include sports activities, like being on the soccer team, when the candidate graduated 15 years ago.
-While you're at it, unless you graduated in the last five years, there's no reason to include graduation dates.
+Think of an accountant with a side business designing jewelry.
+Or resumes that include sports activities, like being on the soccer team, when the candidate graduated 15 years ago.
+While you're at it, unless you graduated in the last five years, there's no reason to include graduation dates or your GPA.

-Besides being irrelevant, including a few lines about leading your college team to victory (unless you're a recent grad) takes up valuable space that could be used to focus on your skills and achievements.
-Things that employers do care about!
+Besides being irrelevant, including a few lines about leading your college team to victory (unless you're a recent grad) takes up valuable space that could be used to focus on your skills and achievements—things employers actually care about!